Updated: Dec 14, 2020

 In the 90-120 days BEFORE conception, you can make a significant impact on the health of your eggs and sperm... and healthy eggs and healthy sperm make healthy embryos.. and healthy embryos make healthy babies.

 Also, if you're not ovulating due to PCOS, a loss of just 5% of your body weight can be enough to tip you back into ovulation... this could be the perfect time to get that outcome you're after - without intervention!

 There are lots of online exercise and yoga classes you can do and many nutritionists offering great (free) advice.
-If you want my guidance - jump into the TFL VIP group on facebook where I will be live-streaming a different expert each week who can help you on this journey!
+If you want my guidance -head over and read about my individual 1:1 support.
+It gives you access to my private VIP group on facebook where I spent Melbourne lockdown live-streaming a different expert each week who can help you on this journey!

 3. Review your previous cycles, look for patterns and information that could help you make decisions for future cycles.
 Taking a break and taking the time to review what you've already been through is the absolute BEST way to make plans for next steps.
 This forced break could be a great opportunity to do that.
-If you would like my help - jump onto Between Cycle Review and Support and we can do it together.
+If you would like my help - jump onto Individual 1:1 Support and we can do it together.
 You'll need your medical history from any previous cycles you've had. (we can do all of this via video chat, because #socialdistancing)